PUNE: Alliance for Global Education

 - Spring Semester - October 1

-In addition, students will enroll in 3 elective courses.
-At least one of which must be directly related to the internship, directed study, or documentary film.
+You then choose an additional 3 elective courses, at least one of which must be directly related to the internship, directed study, or documentary film.

 Students participating in this program are required to take five courses.
 Students will be charged Northeastern undergraduate tuition for 16 credits.
 Should a student decide to transfer back a fifth course, he or she will then be charged an overload fee as defined on the Northeastern University Registrar’s website.
 Please note: See Cost section for additional Study Abroad fees.